CristianRomero1234/App_asistente_estudio/README.md

 #APP_ASISTENTE_ESTUDIOS_WEB_DEVELOPMENT_VERSION_2.0.BSv5

-Create three folders, name them "html, js, css".

-- Inside directory named html, create file "index.html"
+- Create HTML file named "index.html"
-- Inside directory named js, create file "main.js"
-- Inside directory named css, create file "style.css"

 if you want you could have you page on the internet. check in google "how to host html in google drive"